 Coffee & Convos

 The purpose of this program is to grant Non-Traditional students the opportunity to engage their professors in conversations outside of the classroom and begin building relationships with professors.
 Students may pick up tickets, good at any UNT retail dining locations, from the Student Activities office (Union 345) for themselves and a professor after they have filled out the form and completed the pre-assessment.
-Pre-assessment can be completed HERE.
+Complete the Pre-assessment HERE.

 Getting involved on campus is a great way for you to have a one-of-a-kind Mean Green experience, and Student Activities is here to help you create that experience, via a peer-to-peer service called Involvement Advising.
 The goal of Involvement Advising is to help you find a campus event, group, organization, and/or department, where you can connect with other students who have similar interests and find your fit here at UNT.
 During an Involvement Advising appointment, you'll meet with a Campus Life Ambassador.
 The CLA team is a group of 6 highly-involved students who will help you create a tailored list of opportunities.
 To request an appointment click here.